When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Conclusion

 \section{Conclusion}

-In this paper, we conducted a thorough analysis of the problem of inferring community structure based on cascade data.
+In this article, we conducted a thorough analysis of inferring community structure based on cascade data.
 We compared algorithms recently proposed in the literature, simple heuristic approaches, and a more advanced approach based on mathematical modeling.
-Through a series of experiments on real-world and synthetic datasets, we conclude that the universal \textsc{Clique} method is the best solution for the problem.
+Through a series of experiments on real-world and synthetic datasets, we conclude that the universal \textsc{Clique} method (combined with the Louvain clustering algorithm) is the best solution for the problem.
 This algorithm is extremely simple, efficient, and works well in all scenarios.
-In addition, this paper covers several important methodological aspects specific to the problem at hand, e.g., a proper measuring the performance of algorithms, aggregating results over multiple datasets, generating synthetic cascades.
+In addition, this article covers several important methodological aspects specific to the problem at hand, e.g., choosing a performance measure to be used for comparing algorithms, aggregating results over multiple datasets, and generating realistic synthetic cascades.
 Another interesting conclusion is that standard clustering methods, such as the commonly used Louvain method, can be enhanced by running cascading processes on the network and weighing the node pairs based on the cascade data.